-- A1) Speed Solving attempts must abide by the following procedures. - A1a) The organization team must enforce time limits for solves and/or rounds. - \ast A1a1) The default time limit per solve is 10 minutes, though the organization team may announce a higher or lower time limit. - A1a2) Cumulative time limits may be enforced (e.g. 3 solves with a cumulative time limit of 20 minutes see Regulation A1a5).
-The time elapsed in a DNF result counts towards the cumulative time limit. - A1a3) For each round, any time limits must be announced before the round starts, and should not be changed after it has begun.
-Changes must be made at the discretion of the WCA Delegate, who must carefully consider the fairness of the change. - A1a4) The competitor must end each solve within the time limit.
-If a competitor reaches the time limit for a solve/round, the judge stops the solve immediately and records the result as DNF.
-Exception: Multiple Blindfolded Solving (see Regulation H1b1). - A1a5) A solve is considered to meet the time limit if and only if the final result, after any time penalties are applied, is less than the time limit.
-Exception: Multiple Blindfolded Solving (see Regulation H1b1). - A1b) If the time limit for a solve is greater than 10 minutes, a stopwatch must be used for timekeeping. - A1b1) A Stackmat must be used in addition to the stopwatch.
-Exception: for events without inspection where the competitor is expected to exceed 10 minutes, use of the Stackmat is optional. - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
-Otherwise, the stopwatch time is the original recorded time. - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
-A competitor must not compete with the expectation of a DNF result or an intentionally poor result.
-Penalty: disqualification of the attempt (DNF) or disqualification from the event (see Regulation 2j), at the discretion of the WCA Delegate. - A2) Scrambling: - A2a) When called for a round, the competitor submits a puzzle, in its solved state, to the scrambler.
-The competitor then waits in the Competitors Area until they are called to compete. - A2b) A scrambler scrambles the puzzle according to the regulations in $\underline{\text{Article 4}}$. - A2b1) For Square-1, the organization team may enforce placing a thin object in the puzzle to prevent accidental moves from being applied before the start of the attempt.
+- A2a) When called for a round, the competitor submits the puzzle, in its solved state, to the scrambler.
+The competitor then waits in their assigned Competitors Area until they are called to compete. - A2b) A scrambler scrambles the puzzle according to the regulations in Article 4. - A2b1) For Square-1, the organization team may enforce placing a thin object in the puzzle to prevent accidental moves from being applied before the start of the attempt.
 If these objects are used, this must be announced before the round starts. - A2c) After the scrambler starts scrambling the puzzle, the competitor must not see the puzzle until the inspection phase starts. - A2c1) The scrambler places a cover over the scrambled puzzle that makes it impossible for any competitors or spectators to see any part of the puzzle.
 The cover remains over the puzzle until the start of the attempt. - A2d) When taking a puzzle from the scrambler, the judge briefly inspects the puzzle to ensure thorough scrambling of the puzzle.
-The judge raises any concerns with the scrambler, who then conducts a detailed check. - A2d1) The organization team may require scramblers to take additional measures to make sure that they have applied the correct scramble sequence (e.g. signing the score sheet to affirm that they applied the correctlynumbered scramble sequence and checked that it matches the image, or using an additional person as "scramble checker"). - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered. - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation they place the puzzle on the mat based on what they know or expect the puzzle state to be. - A3) Inspection: - A3a) The competitor may inspect the puzzle at the start of each attempt.
+The judge raises any concerns with the scrambler, who then conducts a detailed check. - A2d1) The organization team should require scramblers to sign (or initial) the score sheet to affirm that they applied the correctly-numbered scramble sequence and checked that it matches the image. - A2e) The judge places the puzzle onto the mat in an arbitrary orientation while ensuring that it remains completely covered. - A2e1) The competitor is not permitted to request a specific orientation, and the judge must not influence the orientation they place the puzzle on the mat based on what they know or expect the puzzle state to be.